CesarTraver/totemformat.github.io/README.md

 - 3–6 players
 - Turn order rotates normally
-- You cannot attack the same opponent twice in a row
 - Special Totem interactions influence the table
 - Politics and diplomacy are encouraged